rehno-lindeque/adt.js/README.markdown

 * `this._pattern` - The full pattern that was matched (for later versions of **adt.js**)
 * `this._datatype` - The built-in data type that was matched (or simply `'ADT'` if argument was a regular (custom) constructor.

-The following members are reserved by the implementation and should not be used...
+The following key is reserved by the implementation and should never be used...

-* `this._eval`
+* `_eval`

 #### Providing multiple implementations